lsst/df-ops/docs/usdf-applications/ap/apdb/troubleshooting.rst

 `Dashboard for production Cassandra cluster <https://grafana.slac.stanford.edu/d/d7d52e6b-e376-49dc-8ef8-e4742dd229a9/cassandra-system-metrics?var-inter=1m&orgId=1&var-cluster=sdfk8sk00%5B1-6%5D&var-server=$__all>`_

-A number of alers are defined there, alerts go to #ops-apdb-alerts Slack channel.
+A number of alerts are defined there, alerts go to #ops-apdb-alerts Slack channel.

 ..
 Template to use for troubleshooting